detlefgerhardt/TapecartFlasher/Visual Studio/TapecartFlasher/readme.md

 TapecartFlasher for Windows

-This project can be build with Visual Studion 2015 for DOTNET 4.5 (or higher).
+This project can be build with Visual Studion 2015 for .NET 4.5 (or higher).

 You have to set a reference to the Arduino FlashUpdater by Christophe Diericx (https://github.com/christophediericx).